Our current point of view on the Q4 2020 markets, which we share with clients, peers and the industry

 US Small / Mid Cap

 The underperformance of Emerging Markets over the past decade has made valuations more attractive, considering that earnings growth has sustained.
 A weaker US dollar and strong underlying demographic trends should benefit performance.
-Given the volatility in the asset class, we still want to size the allocation to the emerging markets appropriately.
+Given the volatility in the asset class, we look to size the allocation to emerging markets appropriately for the specified client risk tolerance.

 Alternative Investments encompass a wide range of strategies.
-Our focus remains on identifying those which can benefit the portfolio through diversification (healthcare royalties), increased cash flows (alternative lending; real estate), or by taking on idiosyncratic risks (growth equity).
-Additionally, real assets such as gold and silver can benefit from a weaker US dollar.
+Our focus remains on identifying those which can benefit the portfolio through diversification (healthcare royalties), increased cash flows (direct lending, real estate), or by taking on idiosyncratic risks (growth equity).
+Additionally, real assets such as gold and silver can provide a hedge to a weaker US dollar as the monetary supply continues to expand.